 Once a range of pressures for extrusion has been determined, feed rate, path height and print speed must be optimized.
 This can be completed through a line test in which various lines are extruded at different print speeds (Figure 1).
 A line test using G-code provided by Allevi should be completed for each pressure and path height to be tested.
 Once completed, the lines can be analyzed via brightfield microscopy for accuracy and precision.

 Troubleshooting Tip 1: Start with a wide range of speeds and path heights, then test a narrower range to optimize.

 Troubleshooting Tip 2: If you find your line width resolution is larger than desired, a smaller gauge may allow for finer extrusion.
 However, this might affect extrusion pressure.

 Troubleshooting Tip 3: Larger line widths than expected may also be caused from incorrect path heights, which can cause the material to smudge.
 Try increasing path height.

-Results: From this test, feed rate, speed and path height are determined at the desired pressure and gauge.
+Results: From this test, speed and path height are determined at the desired pressure and gauge.
 Line resolution at these desired parameters is also ascertained.